trustlines-protocol/tl-dev-docs/mobileapp/introduction.md

 You can download the Trustlines binaries by following the links on the [trustlines.app](https://trustlines.app) website.

-As you might know the Trustlines Protocol is an Open-Source stack of software.
-In the spirit of it we plan to open-source the Trustlines app.
+As you might know, the Trustlines Protocol is an Open-Source stack of software.
+In the spirit of it, we plan to open-source the Trustlines app.
 Until we do this if you want to build on top of the Trustlines app you may request early access to the source-code by sending us an [e-mail request](mailto:contact@trustlines.app?subject=Early-Access).